domjtalbot/skip-commit/README.md

 # Skip Commit

-Does the last commit message request contain a skip request?
+Does the last commit message contain a skip request?

 ## Usage